oscarolsson94/grupp8-travel-app/README.md

 ## Important setup requirements
 - Clone the repository.

+- Note that in order to start the app locally you need to start both the api and the client in separate terminals.

 In order to get the app running, theres a few accounts that needs to be created in order for the app to work:

 - Create an account for MongoDB atlas.
 The login credentials needs to be exchanged in the .env file within the backend folder (api) so the backend can maintain a connection to the database.